JordanSchlick/OpenStorm/README.md

 5. Hit ctrl+alt+f11 to build project
 To build a standalone build, select package project within the desired platform under the Platforms dropdown.

+To pull the latest changes to an existing copy of the repo use `git pull --recurse-submodules`

 ## Getting data
 Currently only NEXRAD data is supported
 You can get NEXRAD data from